@capawesome-team/capacitor-sqlite¶

 We are proud to offer one of the most complete and feature-rich Capacitor plugins to access SQLite databases.
 Here are some of the key features:

-- 🖥️ Cross-platform: Supports Android, iOS and Web.
+- 🖥️ Cross-platform: Supports Android, iOS, Web and Electron.

 - 🔒 Encryption: Supports 256 bit AES encryption with custom keys.